Interior Design for Kitchen Indian - Style: Essential Elements and Inspiration

 Swap out hardware, light fixtures, or utensils for ones in brass or copper.
 These warm metals are classic elements in Indian kitchens and develop beautiful patina with use.
 To avoid overdoing it, balance metallics by pairing with natural stone, wood, or matte ceramics nearby.

-Bring out your thalis, clay pots, or spice boxes instead of hiding them in cupboards.
-Open shelving is ideal for showcasing beautiful serveware and utensils.
-Opt for a few well-chosen pieces; functional items as decor keeps the space inviting and authentic.
+Bring out your thalis, clay pots or spice boxes instead of hiding them in cupboards.
+Open shelving is great for displaying beautiful serveware and utensils.
+A few, well-curated pieces will suffice.
+Remember, functional items as décor keep the home welcoming and authentic.

 Incorporate a small, sturdy wooden table or island to mimic the look of traditional Indian kitchens.
 Choose sheesham or mango wood if budget allows, or refinish an existing table in a rich, dark stain.
 Besides expanding prep space, this piece adds warmth and rustic charm.